daniel-ilett/blog/_posts/2019-04-27-tut1-0-smo-shader-basics.md

 }
 ~~~

 Imagine `Properties` as being data your shader requires to function as expected.
 In this hypothetical shader, three properties are declared: a 2D texture/image, an albedo colour, and some floating-point number.
-The syntax for properties can get a bit finicky, but bear with it - you won't need to interact with this section too frequently, as the 'meat' of the shader comes later.
+The syntax for properties can get a bit finicky but bear with it - you won't need to interact with this section too frequently, as the 'meat' of the shader comes later.
 Just know that there are a [handful of types of data](https://docs.unity3d.com/Manual/SL-Properties.html) you can pass directly between Unity and your shader.

 Next up, we will introduce the `Subshader`.